Date of Death Valuations

 Attorneys, accountants, executors and others rely on Laguna Woods Appraisals for "date of death" valuations because such appraisals require special expertise and training.

-My appraisal reports include my MLS Resarch Criteria results (for the last 12 month period).
+My appraisal reports include my MLS Research Criteria Search (for the last 12-36 month period).

 You need a professional real estate appraiser, bound by the Uniform Standards of Professional Appraisal Practice (USPAP) for a high degree of confidentiality and professionalism, and you need the kind of quality report and work product taxing authorities and courts need and expect.